nodejs/node/onboarding.md

 * Commit, including a `Fixes: <collaborator-nomination-issue-url>` trailer so that when the commit lands, the nomination issue url will be automatically closed.
 * Run `tools/find-inactive-collaborators.mjs`.
-If that command output your name, amend the commit to include an addition to the [mailmap](.mailmap) file.
+If that command outputs your name, amend the commit to include an addition to the [mailmap](.mailmap) file.
 See [gitmailmap](https://git-scm.com/docs/gitmailmap) for information on the format of the mailmap file.